rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

   <img alt="HA_Indoor_Deco_Config" src="HA_Indoor_Deco_Config.png">
 -->
 </p>
-#### Using a single trigger for complex actions with a Virtual External Device
+#### Using a Single Trigger for Complex Actions with a Virtual External Device
 <!--
-<h4>Using a single trigger for complex actions with a Virtual External Device/h4>
+<h4>Using a Single Trigger for Complex Actions with a Virtual External Device/h4>
 -->

 This one shows using a single trigger (independent of ON/OFF) to send a series of IR commands.